domainmod/domainmod/README.md

 2. Create a MySQL database that will be used to store the Domain Manager information

-3. In the '_includes' folder, copy config.SAMPLE.inc.php to config.inc.php, and then update config.inc.php to reflect your server's settings
+3. In the '_includes' folder, copy config.SAMPLE.inc.php to config.inc.php and then update config.inc.php to reflect your server's settings

 4. In a web browser, visit the URL where you just installed the Domain Manager, followed by /installer/.
 So if you installed to http://aysmedia.com/dm/, point your web browser to http://aysmedia.com/dm/installer/.